Love from A to Z – and I loved everything between.

 I have to admit that I don’t really know much about Muslim culture – especially when it comes to friends and romantic relationships.
 So it was fascinating to learn about that through reading this book.
-I wasn’t surprised but I was angered and saddened to find that the examples of islamophobia in the book were basically real examples that the author or her family have faced.
+I wasn’t surprised but I was angered and saddened to find that the examples of islamophobia in the book were based on real examples that the author or her family have faced.

 I was worried going into this read, and at times it was upsetting and really hard to read; as I followed Adam with his new symptoms – many of which were so like my own but I’m so, so glad I read it.
 I’m so happy that there is such a fantastic disability rep. I’ve been trying hard to find YA books with disabled protagonists that aren’t just there as inspiration porn so this was wonderful.

 Ultimately the thing I loved most was Adam’s hope and optimism.
 While I’m still coming to terms with my own diagnosis I want to bring that optimism into my life and keep pushing forward, as much as Adam does.